shubhambhatia2103/jira-sync-taskflow/README.md

 # 🧩 TaskFlow – Task & Bug Management with Jira Integration

-TaskFlow is a modern, Jira-integrated task and bug management application tailored for teams looking to streamline their workflow with a clean interface and powerful functionality.
-Inspired by tools like **Linear**, **ClickUp**, and **Monday.com**, TaskFlow offers a professional experience with deep customization and intuitive navigation.
+**TaskFlow** is a modern, Jira-integrated task and bug management app built to streamline team workflows with a clean interface, real-time updates, and Jira connectivity.
+Inspired by tools like **Linear**, **ClickUp**, and **Monday.com**, TaskFlow balances simplicity with power—perfect for agile teams.

+> ✅ Originally built for internal use to extend Jira’s capabilities and streamline our team workflow.

 ---